‘B&B’s’ Jennifer Gareis Took Katherine Kelly Lang & Partner In – Woolsey Fire Evacuation

 Bold and the Beautiful’s Katherine Kelly Lang, who plays the iconic Brooke Logan, had to evacuate her home yesterday.
 The actress and her partner, Dominique Zoida, had to vacate their Topanga home as the California wildfires rage on.
-Accuweather reports that more than 200,00 residents have been mandatorily evacuated.
+Accuweather reports that more than 200,00 residents have been under mandatory evacuation.

 Zoida first posted of their horrific ordeal on Twitter.
 He and Lang had to leave their home, and thanked the first responders for the work that they do.
 He also thanked Jennifer Gareis, who plays Donna on Bold and the Beautiful, for taking them in.